 Poet Hart Crane was born to a well-to-do businessman and his wife in 1899, and his parents would later divorce.
 He grew up in the Roaring Twenties, and would supplement his small writing income by doing copywriting in the burgeoning advertising field- a job he hated.
-He was gay, or at least bisexual, drank too much, and jumped from a ship and drowned in the Gulf of Mexico when he was only 32.
+He was gay, or at least bisexual, drank too much, and jumped from a ship and drowned in the Gulf of America when he was only 32.
 I didn't know James Franco made this film until I recognized the title from a book about Crane.
 Franco seems obsessed with poets- between this film, "Howl," and a delayed but talked-about biopic of Charles Bukowski, he seems obsessed with poets I am obsessed with.
 I had high hopes sitting down to this, and after viewing the documentary "Hart Crane: An Exegesis," I was ready to let Franco show me Hart Crane as he saw him.

 Franco wrote, directed, and stars in the project, apparently a film to fulfill a university thesis.
 Crane's poetry can be complex and difficult, I don't pretend to understand a lot of what I have read by him, but Franco makes the mistake of writing and directing an equally difficult film.
 In the film's case, I "got" what Franco was trying to do, I am saying it was the wrong approach to Crane's life.
 Franco casts his younger brother Dave as a younger Hart, or Harold as he was born, and their mother as Hart's mother.
 Michael Shannon is Emile, the love of Hart's life and subject of some of his poetry.
 The problem is that Shannon's scenes number about four, as do his lines of dialogue, and the viewer doesn't discover his name until the end credits.
 Crane's parents also get shorted, for being such big influences in his life.
 Crane's relationship with Malcolm Cowley's ex-wife (Stacey Miller) is also touched upon but not explored.